Remuneration Subject to Québec Parental Insurance Plan (QPIP) Premiums

 - an indemnity in lieu of notice, except in the case of a retiring allowance under the Employment Insurance plan;

-- a non-taxable allowance paid to an elected member of a municipal council, to a member of the council or executive committee of a metropolitan community, RCM or similar body created under a Québec statute, to a member of a municipal utilities commission or corporation or a similar body responsible for administering such services, or to a member of a public or separate school board, for expenses related to the individual's duties;
+- a non-taxable allowance paid to an elected member of a municipal council, to a member of the council or executive committee of a metropolitan community, regional country municipality or similar body created under a Québec statute, to a member of a municipal utilities commission or corporation or a similar body responsible for administering such services, or to a member of a public or separate school board, for expenses related to the individual's duties;

 - an allowance for travel expenses paid to an employee in the construction sector that constitutes insurable remuneration under the Employment Insurance plan;